bootique/bootique-swagger/README.md

 as with any static file that you want to expose via HTTP in a Bootique app.
 Here is one possible setup:

-* Designate a "docroot" directory as a subdirectory of the project resources.
+* Designate a "docroot" directory as a subdirectory of the project static.
-E.g. `src/main/resources/doctroot`
+E.g. `src/main/static/doctroot`
 * Configure `bootique-jetty` to include the "default" servlet rooted in this
 directory: